burakozdelen/Auto-Video-Downloader-FFmpeg-UI/README.md

 ## 🇺🇸 English

-**LinkCatch** is an advanced Windows desktop application that analyzes your browser's network traffic to automatically detect, capture, and download fragmented video streams (HLS/m3u8) and subtitles.
+**Video Downloader** is an advanced Windows desktop application that analyzes your browser's network traffic to automatically detect, capture, and download fragmented video streams (HLS/m3u8) and subtitles.

 This tool simplifies complex video downloading processes and utilizes the power of **FFmpeg** in the background to merge audio, video, and subtitles into a single file.